 Elizabeth Alderfer, Eshan Bay and More Join Cast of DEBUTANTE.
-World Premiere
+World Premiere, Beg.
+Tonight

-Producer Robb Nanus (Andrew Lippa's I Am Harvey Milk) is pleased to announce the full cast for the world-premiere production of DEBUTANTE., written by Ryann Weir and directed/created by Annie Tippe.
-After a sold out presentation at Ars Nova's ANT Fest last June, DEBUTANTE. returns to New York City this spring at the Bernie Wohl Center (647 Columbus Avenue) starting April 23.
+Producer Robb Nanus (Andrew Lippa's I Am Harvey Milk) presents the world-premiere production of DEBUTANTE., written by Ryann Weir and directed/created by Annie Tippe.
+After a sold out presentation at Ars Nova's ANT Fest last June, DEBUTANTE. returns to New York City this spring at the Bernie Wohl Center (647 Columbus Avenue) starting tonight, April 23.

 The production will star Elizabeth Alderfer (CBS's "The Good Wife"), Eshan Bay (Netflix's "House of Cards"), Anna Abhau Elliott (HOME/SICK), Lena Hudson, Keilly McQuail (New Brooklyn Theater's THE DEATH OF BESSIE SMITH), Ben Otto (Pipeline's BYUIOO), Ronald Peet (La Mama's THE GOLEM OF HAVANA), Rochelle Slovin, and Liza de Weerd (FOX's "The Following").

 DEBUTANTE. follows the preparations and ultimate debut of a group of restless young heiresses living in decadence during a worldwide financial crisis.
 Through late night bike rides, TAB soda overdoses, and Jazzercise sessions inspired by the soap opera "Dynasty", these poor little rich girls come of age as they come out to the world.